-What are the Supervised Experience Requirements for Becoming a Counselor in Louisiana?
+What Are the Supervised Experience Requirements to Become a Counselor in Louisiana?

 If you have any post-master course work, this may make your supervised practice requirements to be less.
 If you have a counseling education that goes further than Master’s Degree, you will be able to use that for approximately 500 hours of supervised practice.
 Regardless of how much education you already have, you will be required to put forth a minimum of 2,000 hours of supervised experience prior to you being licensed.

 The supervision you will receive will be required to happen between two and seven years.
 The supervisor you will need is a clinical supervisor.
-The clinical supervisor will have responsibility as far as mentoring you and documenting that you have met all of the standards for the Louisiana Board.
+The clinical supervisor will have the responsibility of mentoring you and documenting your performance to ensure that you have met all of the standards for the Louisiana Board.

 Before commencing, six days prior you are required to provide a written proposal of all supervision.
 Then, you will get a letter that will either approve or reject the arrangement, as well as explaining what the problems are, if any.
 At the end of your supervision practices, your professional supervisor will be required to verify your hours, make recommendations, and evaluate you.

-What are the Examination Requirements for Becoming a Counselor in Louisiana?
+What Are the Examination Requirements to Become a Counselor in Louisiana?

 In the state of Louisiana, you are required to take the National Counselor Exam prior to becoming a Licensed Professional Counselor.
 There is a downloadable version of the form registration.